 Haishu-uchi (literally: “backhand strike”) is a backhanded slap to an opponent’s face, typically used as an atemi.
 Within Goshin-Jutsu, backhand strikes are always referred as a haishu, to avoid confusion with the more common backfist strike.

 The mechanics of haishu uchi are just like those of a makkikomi-shutō uchi, except the hand is rotated 90°, so the thumb points upward, and the back of the hand makes contact instead of the shutō.
-Because of the lateral metacarpal impacts which the hand experiences in this strike, it is inappropriate to use haishu uchi against a hard or bony target.
+Because the lateral metacarpal receives the brunt of the impact in this strike, it is inappropriate to use haishu uchi against hard or bony targets.

 [video of haishu uchi from the front and side]